You’ve got leftover Brussel sprouts from dinner. Can your guinea pig help finish them?

 Can Guinea Pigs Eat Brussel Sprouts?

-Some of the most delicious and beneficial fruits and vegetables you can offer to your guinea pigs (apart from cabbages, cauliflower, kale, and Brussels sprouts) include broccoli, carrot tops, silverbeet, mint, and fruits such as mango, papaya, apricots, bananas and apples (but without seeds; apple seeds are poisonous to guinea pigs).
+Some of the most delicious and beneficial fruits and vegetables you can offer your guinea pigs include broccoli, carrot tops, silverbeet, mint, and fruits such as mango, papaya, apricots, bananas, and apples (but without seeds, as apple seeds are poisonous to guinea pigs).

-To ensure variety in your guinea pigs’ healthy daily diet, feed them with a mixture of these fruits and vegetables.
+To ensure variety in your guinea pigs’ diet, feed them a mixture of these fruits and vegetables.
+Don’t offer the same type every day.

-Feeding your guinea pigs with a particular mixture two to three times a week.
+Feed your guinea pigs a particular mixture two to three times a week.

-Nonetheless, it is not a good idea to feed guinea pigs with Brussel sprouts every day.
+Brussel sprouts contain healthy nutrients including vitamin C, vitamin K, fiber, and protein.
+It’s not a good idea to feed guinea pigs Brussel sprouts every day though.

-By providing a mixture of various foods, you will ensure your guinea pigs’ well-balanced and nutritious diet.
+By providing a mixture of various foods, you’ll make sure your guinea pigs get a well-balanced and nutritious diet.

 What Are Brussel Sprouts?

-There are lots of amazing facts about Brussel sprouts and how they relate to guinea pigs.
+There are lots of amazing facts about Brussel sprouts.
+Here are a few worth knowing:

-They look like baby cabbage, but they are much healthier because Brussel sprouts contain a larger concentration of vitamin C and A, folic acid, potassium, magnesium, and phosphorus.
+They look like baby cabbage, but they’re much healthier because they contain a larger concentration of vitamin C and A, folic acid, potassium, magnesium, and phosphorus.
+Cabbage has fewer calories compared to Brussel sprouts, but it also has fewer nutrients.

-Therefore, provide your guinea pigs with raw and thoroughly washed Brussel sprouts two to three times a week, and always in a combination with other types of fruits and vegetables.
+Feeding your guinea pig one type of food means they’ll lack certain nutrients while getting too much of others, which could cause health problems.
+Provide your guinea pigs with raw, thoroughly washed Brussel sprouts two to three times a week, and always combined with other types of fruits and vegetables.

 What Is the Nutritional Value of Brussel Sprouts?